Thanks to Sophie for suggesting our Baby Name of the Day.

 The US Defense Department named a computer language Ada in her honor.

 In 1990, William Gibson and Bruce Sterling wrote The Difference Engine, a what-if the computer age and industrial age collided in Victorian England.
-It’s considered a foundational work in steampunk, and Ada Lovelace was a major character.
+It’s book pioneered steampunk, and gave a fictional version of Ada Lovelace a starring role.

-All of this lends Ada some edge, making her less of a gentle vintage choice and more of an intellectual, creative one.
+All of this lends the baby name Ada some edge, making her less of a gentle vintage choice and more of an intellectual, creative one.